African hip-hop: Nigeria

+Street pop

+Street pop, also known as street hop, originating in Lagos is an experimental rap-vocal genre that evolved from a fusion of Nigerian hip hop, popular music, Afrobeats, and Nigerian street music.
+It draws influence from artists such as Danfo Drivers, Baba Fryo, and Daddy Showkey, as well as the shaku shaku dance style, which was initially inspired by gqom but eventually developed into its distinct genre.
+Characterized by vibrant tempos, street pop incorporates elements of gqom, highlife, pop, hip hop, and EDM.
+While it is predominantly fast-paced, slower variations are also common within the genre.
+Street pop is known for its melodic arrangements, use of urban colloquial language and Pidgin, and a blend of indigenous and Western rap styles.
+Variants of street pop include neo-fuji, shaku shaku and zanku.
+Prominent figures in the street pop scene are Olamide, Phyno, Slimcase, Mr Real, Idowest, Naira Marley, Zinoleesky, Mohbad, Balloranking, Reminisce, Rexxie, Zlatan Ibile, Sarz, 9ice, Lil Kesh, T.I Blaze, Asake, Portable, Bella Shmurda, Seyi Vibez, Qdot, and DJ Kaywise.

 Rwanda

 Hip hop spread to Rwanda in the early to mid-1980s.
 The most prominent figure in the early Rwandan scene was DJ Berry (Nsabimana Abdul Aziz), who was a DJ for Kigali Night and Cosmos and a presenter for Radio Rwanda, in addition to being an early rapper and breakdancer.
 The Rwandan government of the period did not approve of hip hop, however, and DJ Berry was forced into exile in Goma, Zaire, where he continued performing.
 He later moved on to Germany and recorded "Hey You", which became a hit on both Rwandan and Ugandan radio.
 After returning to Africa in 1990, Berry continued to promote hip hop in Rwanda until his death from AIDS in 1996.
 By the mid-1990s, hip hop was growing increasingly popular in Rwanda, due to the introduction of 101 FM Kigali and TVR in 1995, and American and French rappers like Tupac Shakur and MC Solaar became popular.

 The first locally recorded Rwandan hip hop hit was "Peaced Up" by KP Robinson ft Mc Monday Assoumani.
 This was promoted by DJ Alex of Radio Rwanda from 1997.

+In 2020, particularly in its capital Kigali, drill music experienced a sudden increase in popularity in 2020 because of the rise of local rappers and producers in the region, along with a localized scene known as "Kinyatrap".
+The scene gave rise to numerous rappers such as Ish Kevin, Logan Joe, and Pro Zed.